 For all 3 cancers, other tests may include x-rays, CT scans, MRI scans, ultrasound studies, and blood tests, such as a CA-125 test.

 Women treated for ovarian/fallopian tube cancer may have an increased risk of breast cancer, colon cancer, or Lynch syndrome (for certain types of ovarian/fallopian tube cancer).
 Talk with your doctor about screening tests for these cancers.

 Any new problem should be reported to your doctor, including pain, loss of appetite or weight, changes in your menstrual cycle, unusual vaginal bleeding, urinary problems, blurred vision, dizziness, coughing, hoarseness, headaches, backaches or abdominal pain, bloating, difficulty eating, or digestive problems that seem unusual or don’t go away.
 These symptoms may be signs that the cancer has come back or signs of another medical condition.

 Learn more about the importance of follow-up care.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.